amold83/Test/README.md

 *  Nudges:There are context-specific nudges throughout NH EASY to provide additional reminders and help for different scenarios.
 Banners across the top of the user’s dashboard homepage when they log in.

 #  Additional Functions Deloitte solution offers as part of the IE&E solution
+NH EASY solution offers functions like Gateway toAccount Management, Recertification, Change Reporting, Reapply that has not been provided in this repository.

 ## Client
 * Appointments : Clients are able view, cancel, and reschedule appointments in their NH EASY account online
 * Benefit Status : Clients can view their Benefit status